ncsufan8628/aa-guard/README.md

 ## Notes
 - Tested minSdk 24+, targetSdk 34.
 - You can change the allow window in `AllowWindow.DURATION_MS`.
+Note: this is depreciated and does not work, the switch is a toggle, one press for Android auto ON, another to disable.